Skip to main content

 On this page

 As of January 2020, based on the National Database run by the Educational Authority, the responsible body of the government monitors the enrolment of children over the age of 3 to kindergarten and, if justified, authorizes the exemption.
 The significance of the National Database is given by the fact that it is the basis of other procedures, the measures and sanctions related to the fulfilment or violation of the obligation to attend kindergarten set in the legislation on public education and family support.
 The register of kindergarten-aged children is managed by the Educational Authority.
+(Government Decree 121/2013.
+(IV.
+26.) on the Educational Authority (Az Oktatási Hivatalról szóló 121/2013.
+(IV.
+26.)
+Korm. rendelet))

 Basic education (ISCED 1 and 2) is provided in 8-grade single structure schools comprising primary (ISCED 1) and lower secondary education (ISCED 2).
 Primary education (ISCED 1) comprises grades 1 to 4, while lower secondary education (ISCED 2) comprises grades 5 to 8.
 However, upper-secondary schools are also allowed to offer secondary programmes comprising lower (ISCED 2) and upper secondary levels (ISCED 3), covering grades 5 to 12 or grades 7 to 12 (These called 6-grade or 8-grade upper secondary schools).
 The successful completion of grade 8 provides basic qualification.
-After completing basic school, students may continue their studies in an upper-secondary school: in upper secondary general schools, upper secondary vocational schools, vocational schools, technicums or special vocational schools.
+After completing basic school, students may continue their studies in an upper-secondary school: in upper secondary general schools, upper secondary vocational schools, technicums or vocational schools.

 Secondary education